|Back to Main Print This Page Email to a Friend|

-- Eye swelling (proptosos)
+- Eye swelling (proptosis)

 - Red eye (rare)

-Signs and tests
+Exams and tests

 Tests may include:

 Mild cases may go away without treatment.
-More severe cases will usually respond to treatment with corticosteroids.
-Very severe cases may develop damaging pressure on the eye, and require surgical movement of the bones of the orbit to relieve pressure on the eyeball.
+More severe cases most often respond well to corticosteroid treatment.
+If the condition is very bad, the swelling may put pressure on the eyeball and damage it.
+Surgery may be needed to move the bones of the orbit to relieve the pressure.

 Yanoff M, Cameron D. Diseases of the visual system.
 In: Goldman L, Schafer AI, eds.
-Cecil Medicine.
+Goldman's Cecil Medicine.
 24th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 431.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 431.

 Reviewed By: Franklin W. Lusby, MD, ophthalmologist, Lusby Vision Institute, La Jolla, CA. Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.